 - Microbes and their pathogenic mechanisms in IBD and other gastrointestinal diseases

 - Novel strategies to modify microbiota and to combat antimicrobial resistance

-Medical microbiology: Dr Zhang is the coordinator and principle lecturer for medical microbiology component in both phase I and phase II Medical program at UNSW.
+Medical Microbiology: Associate Professor Zhang is the coordinator and principal lecturer for the medical microbiology component in UNSW medical program (Phase I, Phase II and Phase III).